AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_flutter.md

 Only the [app super admin](./agora_chat_restful_chatroom_superadmin#adding-a-chat-room-super-admin) can call `createChatRoom` to create a chat room and set the chat room attributes such as the chat room name, description, and maximum number of members.
 Once a chat room is created, the super admin automatically becomes the chat room owner.

+<div class="alert note">You are advised to call the [RESTful API](https://docs.agora.io/en/agora-chat/restful-api/chatroom-management/manage-chatrooms?platform=android#creating-a-chat-room) to create a chat room from the server.</div>

 The following code sample shows how to create a chat room:

 ```dart